-Westwood Plateau (Coquitlam) — Buyer Research Bible
+Westwood Plateau (Coquitlam) — A Buyer’s Guide

 The five sub-areas, mapped

 Westwood Plateau is not a single block — it is five named pieces with different lot sizes, different school proximity, different view orientation, and different covenant exposure.
 The Westwood Plateau Golf area (Plateau Blvd + Eagle Mountain Drive) is the premium tier.
 Walton is the central premium-detached belt.
 Eagle Mountain is the newer-build family pocket.
 Plateau Crescent is the original 1990s detached belt.
 Westwood Estates is the south slope with the most direct sightlines and the fastest access to the Coquitlam Crunch trailhead.
-Different sub-areas, different decisions.

 Westwood Plateau Golf area (Plateau Blvd + Eagle Mountain Dr)